 Deep Rich Brunette

 Ciara never lets us down with her hair, no matter the length or hue.
-Here, she adorns her side-parted curls with a bit of medium-brown highlights.
+Here, she adorns her side-parted, soft waves with a bit of medium-brown highlights.
+Not only do they add depth to her strands but they also brighten her complexion.

 The romantic, side-swept look is classic Taraji.
 This ombré goes from chocolate at the roots, to golden brown, and finishes with a sandy blonde (were you able to follow that?).

-Zendaya sports a golden brown hue that manages to pack loads of dimension without overtly obvious highlights.
+Zendaya sports a warm, golden brown hue that manages to pack loads of dimension without overtly obvious highlights.
+We love the echo of color in her eye makeup, as well.

 While it's generally safe to color your hair at home, you'd be wise to skip a DIY dye job if you've recently relaxed your hair, as it can cause unnecessary damage.